tianc377/tianc377.github.io/_posts/2021-10-01-StylizedCharacterRendering.md

 While for parts need dynamic shadow, such as face, where you can't make it fixed, but meanwhile want to control the shadow shape, 3D artists manipulate the **normal direction** to get a smooth transition when light direction changes.<br />
 ![luca-face](/post-img/shaderposts/character-shading/luca-face.jpg){: width="30%" } ![luca-face-mesh](/post-img/shaderposts/character-shading/luca-face-mesh.jpg){: width="30%" } ![normal-dir](/post-img/shaderposts/character-shading/normal-dir.jpg){: width="30%" }<br />
 #### Face Shadow by Map
-Later on, in another project *Under One Person II*, we used the gradient map to make the face shadow, which was firstly created by **Genshin Impact**.
+Later on, in another project *Hitori no Shita: The Outcast II*, we used the gradient map to make the face shadow, which was firstly created by **Genshin Impact**.
 This method uses a face mask map that contains two channels, R and G:<br />
 ![face-mask-map](/post-img/shaderposts/character-shading/face-mask-map.jpg){: width="20%" } ![face-r](/post-img/shaderposts/character-shading/face-r.jpg){: width="20%" } ![face-g](/post-img/shaderposts/character-shading/face-g.jpg){: width="20%" }<br />
 ![face-shadow-red](/post-img/shaderposts/character-shading/faceshadow-red.gif){: width="80%" }<br />